ashutosh1919/ashutosh1919/README.md

   </pre>
 </details>
 <details>
-  <summary>How can I believe that you are good at what you do?</summary>
+  <summary>How can I believe that you are good at what you do? 🤷‍♂️</summary>
   <ul>
     <li>In Sept.
 2019, I was invited to Google Machine Learning Summit at Google Hyderabad for my exceptional interest in AI.</li>
     <li>Also, I was selected as one of 120 Google Explore ML Facilitators from India to spread awareness about AI in students.